envision-projects/envision-projects.github.io/content/electrical/Baby slip ring/Documentation/_index.md.md

 8) Now open the file in the symbol editor and verify that it is correct
 9) Press E whilst still in the symbol editor to open the properties menu
 10) Change the footprint path to be updated and correct by clicking on the little 3 vertical bars menu under "Footprint"![[Pasted image 20220804231359.png]]
+11) Under the Datasheet entry, copy/paste in the link to the product page.

 # Using KiCAD